 Please note that while this date and location will be selected to maximise the potential range of fungi we encounter, it is not possible to guarantee what we will find.

 Location: Within 30 minutes drive of Strathyre.
-Ticket holders have been notified by email of our exact meeting place in the week before the event
+Ticket holders will be notified by email of our exact meeting place in the week before the event

 Date: Thursday 16th September 2021